CollingsKenny/personal-site-sapper/content/blog/0000/index.md

 import { CONTENT_PATH } from "../../config"; // "content/blog"

-// Map across "content/blog" folder and create a list of the metadata from the index.md files. const posts = fs.readdirSync(CONTENT_PATH).map((file) => {
+// Map across "content/blog" folder and create a list
+//   of the metadata from the index.md files. const posts = fs.readdirSync(CONTENT_PATH).map((file) => {
   const post = fs.readFileSync(
     path.resolve(CONTENT_PATH, `${file}/index.md`),
     "utf-8"
   );
-  return grayMatter(post).data; // exract the metadata
+  return grayMatter(post).data; // extract the metadata
 });

-// Return the posts reversed (so newest post is a the top of the page) export function get(req, res) {
+// Return the posts reversed,
+//   so newest post is at the top of the page. export function get(req, res) {
   res.writeHead(200, {
     "Content-Type": "application/json",